ivapark/marvel_movie_booker/README.md

 ---

-## Screenshots (Optional)
-> You can add GUI screenshots here if needed before submission!

----

 ## Notes
-- Admin features require password authentication (can be extended in future versions).
+- Admin features require password authentication (PW: marvel123)
 - Input validation (e.g., no negative seats) should be added for production version.
 - Project designed as part of NYU Object-Oriented Programming course.